 \section{Abstract}

-The supersymmetry breaking in a supersymmetric harmonic oscillator from interaction and at finite temperature is analyzed.
-Due to the additivity of the thermal effects, the restored supersymmetry through this polynomial interaction, results in nonvanishing energy at finite temperatures while at $ T=0$ the energy is zero.
+Supersymmetry breaking of a supersymmetric harmonic oscillator with polynomial interaction is analyzed.
+Some thermal effects are studied in the context of Thermo Field Dynamics (TFD).
+The restored supersymmetry results in non vanishing energy at finite temperatures due the additivity of the thermal effects, while at $T=0$ the energy is zero.